Logging & Verbosity Levels#

 Note

-logging verbosity levels lower than INFO for an extended period of time over the network may have a considerable impact on
+For normal operation of a Constellation framework it is recommended so subscribe to WARNING level and above.
+Not subscribing to WARNING, STATUS or CRITICAL messages could lead to missing information on critical incidents, while logging verbosity levels lower than INFO for an extended period of time over the network may have a considerable impact on on the bandwidth available to e.g. transmit data.

 Log Topics#

-Some verbosity levels can be - no pun intended - very verbose.
+Some verbosity levels can be - no pun intended - verbose.
 In order to allow further filtering of messages on the sending side, Constellation implements so-called log topics.
 These divide the messages of each verbosity level into sections to which loggers can subscribe individually.

-to this topic would cause the sender to only emit messages of verbosity level WARNING and the topic FSM, so any warning
+Log topics are appended to the verbosity level by a slash, a valid log topic would for example be WARNING/FSM.
+Subscribing to this topic would cause the sender to only emit messages of verbosity level WARNING and the topic FSM, so any warning relating to the finite state machine of the satellite.

 Log topics can freely be set by the senders, and satellite implementations may add their own topics.
 There are, however, some standardized log topics used by the framework: